MBPJ Selangor F.C.

-Majlis Perbandaran Petaling Jaya Football Club or Petaling Jaya Municipal Council Football Club, commonly known as MPPJ FC, was a Malaysian professional football club based in Petaling Jaya, Selangor.
-The club's home ground was the 25,000 capacity MPPJ Stadium.
+Majlis Bandaraya Petaling Jaya Football Club or Petaling Jaya City Council Football Club, commonly known as MBPJ FC, was a Malaysian professional football club based in Petaling Jaya, Selangor.
+The club's home ground was the 25,000 capacity Petaling Jaya Stadium.
 The club used to play in the top division of Malaysian football, the Malaysia Super League until its final season in 2005–06 Malaysia Super League.

 It is known as the first club to win the prestigious Malaysia Cup in 2003.
 The club also has managed to become the champions of 2004 Malaysia Premier League and won the 2004 Sultan Haji Ahmad Shah Cup.
 The club was owned by the Petaling Jaya Municipal Council which now known as Petaling Jaya City Council (MBPJ).

 History

 Beginnings, ascent and success

 In the 1990s, MPPJ FC moved up along the ranks of the lower leagues, winning the Selangor state league in 1999.
 From 2000 to 2002, the club played in the nationwide amateur championship FAM Cup.
 MPPJ FC was promoted to the second division of Malaysian football, the Malaysia Premier League 2 for the 2002 season.

 The pinnacle of their success was when the club won the Malaysia Cup in 2003, beating Sabah 3–0 with a hat-trick by Juan Manuel Arostegui.
 They became the first club side to win the competition (all previous winners had been sides representing state football associations).

 In the next year's Malaysia Cup, the club failed to defend their title as they were knocked out in the group stage.
 MPPJ FC continued their ascent in the league, being promoted to the newly founded Malaysia Super League in 2005.
 In their first year, they finished 5th of the 8-members league.